-6.AP.PD.01 Using grade appropriate content and complexity, seek and incorporate feedback from team members and users to refine a solution to a problem.
+Domain: Algorithms & Programming Practice(s): 1 l.1, 2.3 By end of Grade 8 Standard: Program Development 6.AP.PD.01 Using grade appropriate content and complexity, seek and incorporate feedback from team members and users to refine a solution to a problem.
 7.AP.PD.01 Using grade appropriate content and complexity, seek and incorporate feedback from team members and users to refine a solution to a problem.
 8.AP.PD.01 Using grade appropriate content and complexity, seek and incorporate feedback from team members and users to refine a solution to a problem.

-Clarification Statement: Development teams that employ user-centered design create solutions (e.g., programs and devices) that can have a large societal impact, such as an app that allows people with speech difficulties to translate hard-to-understand pronunciation into understandable language.
+Clarification Statement: Development teams that employ user-centered design create solutions (e.g., programs and devices) that can have a large societal impact, such as ar app that allows people with speech difficulties to translate hard-to-understand pronunciation into understandable language.
 Students should begin to seek diverse perspectives throughout the design process to improve their computational artifacts.
 Considerations of the end-user may include usability, accessibility, age-appropriate content, respectful language, user perspective, pronoun use, color contrast, and ease of use.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES MS-ETS1-1, MS-ETS1-2, MS-ETS1-3, MS-ETS1-4 CV8.2.1, CV8.4.1 7b - Global Collaborator 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH W.8.7 PE 8.3.3 HE8.2.1
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES MS-ETS1-1, MS-ETS1-2, MS-ETS1-3, MS- ETS1-4 CV8.2.1, CV8.4.1 7b - Global Collaborator 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH W.8.7 PE 8.3.3 HE8.2.1

-Practice(s): 4.2, 5.2, 7.3

-Standard: Program Development 6.AP.PD.02 Incorporate existing code, media, or libraries into original programs and give attribution.
+Domain: Algorithms & Programming Practice(s): 4.2, 5.2, 7.3 By end of Grade 8 Standard: Program Development 6.AP.PD.02 Incorporate existing code, media, or libraries into original programs and give attribution.
 7.AP.PD.02 Incorporate existing code, media, and/or libraries into original programs of increasing complexity and give attribution.

-8.AP.PD.02 Incorporate existing code, media, and libraries into original programs of increasing complexity and give attribution.

-Clarification Statement: Building on the work of others enables students to produce more interesting and powerful creations.
-Students should use portions of code, algorithms, and/or digital media in their own programs and websites.
-At this level, they may also import libraries and connect to application program interfaces (APIs).
-For example, when creating a side-scrolling game, students may incorporate portions of code that create a realistic jump movement from another person's game, and they may also import Creative Commons-licensed images to use in the background.
-Students should give attribution to the original creators to acknowledge their contributions.
+8.AP.PD.02 Incorporate existing code, media, and libraries into original programs of increasing complexity and give attribution. algorithms, and/or dig example, when creati ital media in their own programs and websit ng a side-scrolling game, students may incorp es.
+At this level, they may also i porate portions of code that cre mport libraries and c ate a realistic jump m reations.
+Students should use portions of code, onnect to application program interfaces (APIs).
+For novement from another person's game, and they may hal creators to acknowledge their contributions.